BriChavez/mark_capstone/README.md

 ## Description

-_This uses NLTK to train a program that will be able to take a job listing and pop out an almost workable resume_
+_so, we have a bunch of resume pdfs, wer are going to choose a subject to train on, run those through a nltk tokenizer thingy that i still have to figure out, and then run a job listing through the thingy and it will hopefully pop out a semi readable resume using cool words from our job listing. _

 ## Setup/Installation Requirements